 A student must not use any computing facility irresponsibly or needlessly affect the work of others.
 This includes transmitting or making accessible offensive, annoying or harassing material.
 This includes intentionally, recklessly, or negligently damaging systems, intentionally damaging or violating the privacy of information not belonging to the student.
 This includes the intentional misuse of resources or allowing misuse of resources by others.
 This includes loading software or data from untrustworthy sources, such as free-ware, onto official systems without prior approval.

-A student should report any violation of these regulations by another individual and any information relating to a flaw or bypass of computing facility security to the Information Security Officer or the Internal Audit department.
+A student should report any violation of these regulations by another individual and any information relating to a flaw or bypass of computing facility security to the Information Security Officer.

 Faculty, staff and students at the college or VCCNet facility should report violations of information security policies to the local Chief Information Officer (CIO).
-At WCC, this is the Director of Institutional Computing.
+At WCC, this is the Director of Technology.

 If the accused is an employee, the CIO will collect the facts of the case and identify the offender.
 If, in the opinion of the CIO, the alleged violation is of a serious nature, the CIO will notify the offender’s supervisor.
 The supervisor, in conjunction with the college or System Office Human Resources Office and the CIO, will determine the appropriate disciplinary action.
 Disciplinary actions may include but are not limited to: